bjw-s/helm-charts/docs/index.md

 helm repo add bjw-s http://bjw-s.github.io/helm-charts/
 ```

-You can then run `helm search repo bjw-s` to see the charts.
+You can then run `helm search repo bjw-s` to search the charts.

 ## How do I find people running Kubernetes at home?